 Mobile phones are an integral part of the modern world and we know that the majority of students will own a mobile phone.
 They can be a useful tool for parents/carers outside of school to keep in touch with their children outside of school hours.
-At Saint Martin's, students must turn their mobile phones off once they arrive on school premises and ensure they are placed in their lockers until the end of the day.
+At Saint Martin's, students must turn their mobile phones off once they arrive on school premises and leave them off until they have left the premises at the end of the day (mobile phones may not be used while waiting for buses at the end of the day).
+During the school day, students must ensure mobile phones are placed in their lockers until the end of the day.
 (If a student has forgotten their locker key, they can hand their phone in to the main reception for safekeeping.)
 There are rare circumstances where subjects may require students to have their phones (e.g. certain food technology lessons).
 Apart from such explicitly teacher-authorised circumstances, there will be a full-compliance approach to the rule regarding the storage of phones in school.
 If this rule is breached, phones will be confiscated for a minimum of 24 hours and must be collected by a parent/carer.
-Repeated breaches of the rule will see the setting of an after-school detention alongside a lengthening of the period of confiscation (48hrs for the second breach, a week for the third breach and three weeks for any and every subsequent breach - confiscation periods may be longer than specified here if they are required to overlap a weekend/holiday period, such as when a 2nd breach occurs on a Friday).
+Repeated breaches of the rule will see the setting of an after-school detention alongside a lengthening of the period of confiscation

+(48hrs for the second breach, a week for the third breach and three weeks for any and every subsequent breach - confiscation periods may be longer than specified here if they are required to overlap a weekend/holiday period, such as when a breach occurs on a Friday).